Insurance during retirement

 - PEBB term life insurance.
 PEBB offers term life insurance coverage that you can elect.
 Information about this option is included in the PEBB Retiree Enrollment Guide.

 - Port coverage.
 You may be able to “port” some or all of your basic and supplemental life insurance that you have at the UW.
 The completion of a short health questionnaire is required for this option.
-You have 60 days from the date your active employee coverage ends to submit your application to the insurance carrier.
-Contact MetLife for more information.
+If you are eligible for this option, MetLife will send you information and an application.
+For more information, please contact MetLife at 877-275-6387.

 - Conversion of coverage.
 You may elect to convert your basic and/or supplemental life insurance coverage to an individual whole life insurance policy.
-You have 60 days from the date your active employee coverage ends to submit your application to the insurance carrier.
-Contact MetLife for more information.
+If you are eligible for this option, MetLife will send you information and an application.
+For more information, please contact MetLife at 877-275-6387.

 Make changes during open enrollment